Ana Marie Cox: Personal life

 Cox was married to Chris Lehmann, formerly of The Washington Post, New York, and Congressional Quarterly.
 They divorced in 2011.

 On October 11, 2014, Cox announced on Twitter that she was engaged to Minneapolis risk manager John Ramonas.
 She married Ramonas on New Year's Day 2015 in Vermont.
-Cox now resides in Austin, Texas and is divorcing Ramonas.

 On February 28, 2015, Cox announced in an article in the Daily Beast that she is a Christian.

 On December 27, 2016, in honor of Carrie Fisher's death, Cox confirmed via Twitter that she has bipolar disorder.

 In a 2017 Sports Illustrated article, Cox revealed she has been sober since 2011.

+Cox has written that she is a “survivor of sexual assault”.

+She has said that she is a survivor of “a couple” suicide attempts.